Understanding Money Laundering Stages, Laws, and Prevention

 2. Enhanced International Collaboration: Countries need to share key information and intel to proactively track currency as it crosses borders.
 Regular audits and checks must also be carried out on local financial and non-financial institutions to foster transparency and openness on a global scale.

 3. Raising Awareness at the Individual Level: It is crucial to educate people about money laundering and ensure they know how to identify suspicious behavior and report it to the relevant authorities.
-Training programs help workers like bank tellers and real estate agents know of common signs to look for.
+Training programs help workers like bank tellers and real estate agents know of common money laundering signs to look for.
 There is also a need for proper programs and streamlined helplines where people can report anything questionable they see.

 These measures serve as proactive steps in detecting and apprehending criminals before they can cause massive damage.